MahdiAll99/MEDimage/docs/Installation.rst

     :width: 3%
     :target: https://python-poetry.org/docs/

-Now that you have successfully installed the package and to further understand the usage of the it, we invite you to follow these :doc:`../tutorials`.
+Now that you have successfully installed the package, we invite you to follow these :doc:`../tutorials` to further comprehend how to use it.